fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     git commit
     ```

-    * You will be seeing some file editor after `git commit`, write some commit messages and **save & exit** the file editor to finish the commit.
+    * You will see some file editor after `git commit`, write some commit messages and **save & exit** the file editor to finish the commit.
 If you **discard changes & quit**, the commit will be discarded.
         * If you use `vim` editor, `:wq` to **save & exit**, or use `:q!` to **discard changes & quit**.

-    * You can also use `git commit -m ≪Some commit message≫` to write simple commit message.
-(Only recommended for small changes)
+    * You can also use `git commit -m ≪Some commit message≫` to write a simple commit message.
+(Only recommended for minor changes)

-1. Push all local commits to remote repository
+1. Push all local commits to the remote repository

     ```git
     git push origin ≪Working Branch≫